15 safety guidelines for traveling during the holidays

 Flights with layovers and traveling on a cruise ship or river boat, pose a higher risk of getting COVID-19.

-Short trips by car with members of your household, with no stops along the way, pose a lower risk.
+Short trips by car with members of your household, and those vaccinated, with no stops along the way, pose a lower risk.

 Avoid close contact by staying at least 6 feet apart from anyone who is not from your household.

 6. Wash your hands

 Wash your hands often with soap and water for at least 20 seconds, or use hand sanitizer.